BillJr99/Ursinus-CS173/_pages/Activities/activity-sorting.md

         - What is the purpose of the line <code>A[j+1] = A[j]</code> inside the inner for loop?
         - Describe the execution of this algorithm in your own words.
         - Enter the code for <a href=https://www.geeksforgeeks.org/insertion-sort/>Insertion Sort</a> into the <a href=https://cscircles.cemc.uwaterloo.ca/java_visualize/#mode=edit>Java Visualizer</a> and execute it step-by-step.
         - How many steps are required to execute this code on an array of size <code>10</code>?
 In other words, how many times is the code inside the inner loop executed?
 How does this count relate to the size of the array?
+        - Let's act it out!

   additional_practice:
     - link: https://runestone.academy/runestone/books/published/csawesome/Unit7-ArrayList/ssEasyMC.html